CMalagaC/Parametrically_Excited_Pre-buckled_Strut_Paper/README.md

 📌 Please cite the following paper if you use this repository

-Chen, Y., Wadee, M.A., Málaga-Chuquitaype, C. (2026).
+Cheng, Y., Wadee, M.A., Málaga-Chuquitaype, C. (2026).
 Nonlinear resonance characterization of parametrically excited pre-buckled elastic struts.
 Proceedings of the Royal Society A DOI: 10.1098/rspa.2026.0072

 ## B. Files in the repository